ssc-sp/biodata-pipeline-eval/README.md

 #### Additional Work

 We attempted to determine if QIIME2 could be added to the existing environment on Databricks.
 This would allow us to create notebooks that directly use QIIME2, rather than having to use shell commands to do so.

+We followed the instructions at https://docs.qiime2.org/2022.2/install/native/ to attempt the installation.
+This was unsuccessful, as **[conda env create and conda activate are not supported on Databricks](https://databricks.com/blog/2020/06/17/simplify-python-environment-management-on-databricks-runtime-for-machine-learning-using-pip-and-conda.html)**.
+Attempting to do so results in `ValueError: conda activate is not supported in Databricks.`

-We attempted the following methods to add QIIME2:
+We also attempted the following methods to add QIIME2:

 | Command | Result |
 | ---     | ---    |